 Hidden Markov Models (HMMs) are finite-state automata where transitions between states are ruled by probability functions [5].
 At each transition, the new state emits a symbol with a given probability.
-HMMs are called hidden because states cannot be directly observed, what is observed are only the symbols they emit.
-The parameters that completely define an HMM are, for each state: the probabilities of being the initial and the final state, the transition probabilities to any other state, and the probability of emitting a given symbol.
+HMMs are called hidden because states cannot be directly observed; only the symbols they emit can be observed.
+The parameters that completely define an HMM are, for each state: the probability of being the initial or the final state, the probabilities of transition to any other state, and the probability of emitting a given symbol.

 HMMs are particularly suitable to model processes that are unknown but can be observed through a sequence of symbols.
-For instance, the sequence of letters that forms a word in a given language can be considered as a sequence of symbols emitted by a HMM.
+For instance, the sequence of letters that forms a word in a given language can be considered as a sequence of symbols emitted by an HMM.
 The HMM starts in an initial state and performs a sequence of transitions between states emitting a new letter at each transition, until it stops in a final state.
-In general, more state sequences, or paths, can correspond to a single word.
+In general, several state sequences, or paths, can correspond to a single word.
 It is possible to compute the probability of each path, and hence to compute the most probable path corresponding to a word.
-This problem is addressed as decoding and normally solved using the Viterbi algorithm.
+This problem is addressed as decoding and solved using the Viterbi algorithm.

 In order to apply HMMs to the stemming problem, a sequence of letters that forms a word can be considered the result of a concatenation of two subsequences: a prefix and a suffix.
-A way to model this process is through a HMM where states are divided in two disjoint sets: states in the stem-set generate the first part of the word and states in the suffix-set generate the last part, if the word has a suffix.
-For many Indo-european languages, there are some assumptions that can be made on the model:

-- Initial states belong only to the stem-set; i.e. a word always starts with a stem. - Transitions from states of the suffix-set to states of the stem-set have always a null probability; i.e. a word can be only a concatenation of a stem and a suffix. - Final states belong to both sets; i.e. a stem can have a number of different derivations, but it may also have no suffix.
+A way to model this process is through an HMM where states are divided in two disjoint sets: states in the stem-set generate the first part of the word and states in the suffix-set generate the last part, if the word has a suffix.
+For many Indo-European languages, there are some assumptions that can be made on the model: 1) Initial states belong only to the stem-set - a word always starts with a stem; 2) Transitions from states of the suffix-set to states of the stem-set always have a null probability - a word can be only a concatenation of a stem and a suffix; 3) Final states belong to both sets - a stem can have a number of different derivations, but it may also have no suffix.